 Tech Trep Academy (‘trep’ is short for entrepreneur) started in 2015 to help part-time students outside of Utah to access the amazing technology and entrepreneurship curriculum.

 Beginning in February 2017, a full-time Tech Trep Academy program became available in Idaho for students in grades K–8!
-As of fall 2022, Tech Trep Academy has also added programs for Arizona, Indiana, Tennessee, Wyoming, and North Dakota.
+Tech Trep Academy has also added programs for Arizona, Indiana, Tennessee, Wyoming, North Dakota, and Oklahoma.